Tips for Implementing 4G for Internet RedundancyBilly McKindley

 The real magic happens when you have a Router that supports automatic fail-over to 4G whenever your primary internet connection goes down, this will allow for a seamless transition to 4G without interrupting your users.

-- IP Addresses – In this article we talk about External IPs which are “Real” IP’s that are accessible from the internet.
-And Internal IPs (in these scenarios they are sometimes refer to as NAT’d IPs), which are NOT accessible from the internet.
+- IP Addresses – In this article, we talk about External IPs which are “Real” IP’s that are accessible from the internet.
+And Internal IPs (in these scenarios they are sometimes referred to as NAT’d IPs), which are NOT accessible from the internet.

 - Routing – is normally handled by your router or firewall (and your carriers) and is used to direct the data traffic to the correct location, routes can be static or dynamic depending on your setup.